See our Fall 2022 Flyer for programs

-The Spring program is our "Yes, You can!" series
+The Fall program is our "Yes, You can!" for Girls series

-The Spring program is for 9th and 10th graders, with an interest in STEM
+The Fall program is for 11th grade girls (if there are extra spots 9th and 10th grade girls will be admitted), with an interest in STEM

 We are recruiting students from schools that are underresourced